Table of contents

 In this article, we have extensively discussed Encapsulation in Java.
 Encapsulation in Java is a powerful object-oriented programming concept that plays a crucial role in building secure, maintainable, and modular software.
 By bundling data and methods within a class and controlling access to the data through public methods, encapsulation enhances data security, reduces code complexity for users, and supports the principle of data hiding.

-Explore more related article:
+Explore more related articles:

 Live masterclass